 2. Ruifeng Night Market

-If you still have energy, perhaps night market would be a great place to grab dinner.
+If you still have energy, perhaps the night market would be a great place to grab dinner.
 Taiwan has no shortage of night markets.
-But Ruifeng Night Market (瑞風夜市) would be my suggestion.
+Liuhe Night Market seems to be more well-known; however, Ruifeng Night Market (瑞風夜市) would give you a much more authentic experience.

 Another attraction here is game stalls.
 Consider it as the Taiwanese version of State Fairs in the U.S. The night market also offers various shopping from clothing and shoes to cell phone accessories.